6 Things You Should Include in a Sales CV/ Resume

 1. Include your sales accomplishments

 Sales success is all about numbers and targets.
-It is essential to highlight your ability and success in terms of % to quotas, rankings and awards to quantify your achievements.
-Employers want to see specific numbers so they can instantly see whether you can fit into their growth plans.
+To quantify your achievements, it is essential to highlight your ability and success in terms of % to quotas, rankings and awards.
+Employers want to see specific numbers to see whether you instantly fit into their growth plans.
 Some examples of statements you should include are:

-Failure to include numbers could jeopardise your chances of being considered for an excellent sales role, especially if your competition includes theirs.
+Failure to include numbers could jeopardise your chances of being considered for an excellent sales role, mainly if your competition includes theirs.
+Find out more here.

 2. Be specific about numbers and achievements

 Being specific about accomplishments has more impact than rounded numbers and shows hiring managers that every % of your achievements matters to you.
-Include as much information as you can about specific numbers, as it will uniquely place you above your competition.
+Include as much information as possible about specific numbers, as it will uniquely place you above your competition.

 Show what your targets were and how much you achieved them every year.
 The more detail you give to prospective employers, the more interested they will be in your profile.
 Details also provide talking points for interviews and pre-interview qualifying.